Arcadia-Science/notebook-pub-template/README.md

 1. Config edits

     * Replace the variables in `_variables.yml`
-    * For `google_analytics`, provide the Pub Team your repo name and they'll provide you a Google Analytics tracking ID.
+        - For `google_analytics`, provide the publishing team your repo name and they'll provide you a Google Analytics tracking ID.
+    * Replace the variables in `authors.yml`.
+        - This can always be updated, but for now at least add yourself.

 1. Setup the code environment